eclipse-embed-cdt/web-jekyll/pages/support/faq.md

 {% endcapture %}

 {% capture answer_15 %}
-> After usb disconected and reconected program do not run (the example flashing led is not blinking).
+> After usb disconnected and reconnected program do not run (the example flashing led is not blinking).

 This is absolutely normal for any application build with semihosting